svevang/service_monitor/README.md

 Finally, some summary statistics of the ping run are calculated and printed.

+## Motivation

+The challenge was to create a greenfield ruby gem highlighting the following characteristics:

+* Ruby gem
+* Exposes a CLI to check the status of of a webpage (e.g. https://gitlab.com)
+* Reports an average response time after probing the site every 10 seconds for a one minute.
+* It should be to be maintainable in a long term by more than one maintainer.

 ## Quickstart

 By default, the cli `service_monitor` tool pings every 10 seconds for a